thunder-dft/thunder-ase/README.md

 * v0.5: interactive running with socket.
 * v0.6: combination with Grimme's DFT-D4 correction.
 * v0.7: new calc.dynamics() function for easy running optimization and MD with socket.
+* v0.8: Use RMS as convergence criteria replace fmax and/or new optimizer for noisy force

+** TODO **
 * vx.x: set ipi = 1 as default
-* vx.x: Use RMS as convergence criteria replace fmax and/or new optimizer for noisy force
 * vx.x: Fdata management.
 Maybe not in this repository.
 * vx.x: support more functionals, add keywords `xc`.
 * vx.x: interface with LODESTAR to do open quantum system simulation.